BUPT/clubber.ml/docs/_pages/manuals/vice-chair.md

 ### Supervisor Report Template

-The following can be copy/paste as the report of the supervisor.
+The following markdown can be copy/paste as the template for the report from supervisor.
 Put a check mark to confirm that all the manual rules were followed, and note the violation if there any.

 ```markdown
 I, FULL_NAME, is the Supervisor of AMC seminar S_SESSION_E_SPISODE.